 If you choose to put in piles this will also provide a good solid anchorage point for those sheds that are in high wind zones.

-Whatever you think may work well for you and your site, remember it is always a good idea to put a little bit of research in to what works best for your area.
-Always take into consideration the size of your shed, your site, what purpose you have for your kitset shed and weigh this up with the cost to make your project a positive experience.
+Whatever you think may work well for you and your site, remember it is always a good idea to put a little bit of research into what works best for your area.
+Always make sure your shed foundations are level and take into consideration the size of your shed, your site, what purpose you have for your kitset shed and weigh this up with the cost to make your project a positive experience.

 This is written to the best knowledge and research of the writer.
 SheShed and Homelandz take no responsibility for misguided, misused information.
 This is correct at the date written and it is instructed that all purchasers of sheds do their own investigation to what consents apply in their local council.